13 B2B Ecommerce Brands Unveil The Secrets to Scalable Online Success

 The B2B ecommerce space is growing rapidly.

-By the most recent reports, analysts have forecasted that global B2B ecommerce revenue will top $6.7 trillion by 2020.
+By the most recent reports, analysts have forecasted that global B2B ecommerce revenue for 2019 will, after all the numbers are in, top $12.2 trillion.

 So, what’s holding B2B businesses up?
 Well, a few misconceptions might be the culprit to begin with.